Lauren Simpson Shows Off Amazing Body Transformation In Before-And-After Bikini Post

 “Wow your glute progress is just out of this world giiiiirl, so impressive,” a second Instagram user added.

 “You have seriously overcome so much when it comes to your physique.
-You look phenomenal,” a third supporter gushed.
+You look phenomenal,” gushed a third supporter.

 “I never get sick of seeing your progress and your journey,” a fourth commenter remarked.
 “It always reminds me to keep going, it all takes time.”